Day Trip to Gaisberg: Hiking in the Alps near Salzburg, Austria!

 Cycling up Gaisberg

 The winding road up to Gaisberg is a classic climb for local cyclists and a regular weekend challenge for road bikers from Salzburg.
-Rent a bike in the city and join the steady flow of weekend riders.
+Rent a bike in the city and join the steady flow of weekend riders, or join a guided City and Countryside Mountain Bike Tour, which starts in Salzburg’s old town before heading out into the surrounding countryside with optional technical training along the way.
 E-bikes make the ascent very manageable for casual cyclists who still want to take in the views.

 Tandem paragliding

-The peak of Gaisberg is a licensed launch point for tandem paragliding and watching pilots glide out over Salzburg is genuinely impressive from the restaurant terrace.
-If you want to go up yourself, several experienced local operators are based here — including sessions bookable through Viator and GetYourGuide.
+The peak of Gaisberg is a licensed launch point for tandem paragliding and watching pilots glide out over Salzburg is impressive from the restaurant terrace.
+If you want to go up yourself, several experienced local operators run tandem flights from here, including this tandem paragliding flight over Salzburg from Gaisberg and this Top of Salzburg tandem paragliding experience.
 You take Bus 151 from Mirabellplatz, meet your pilot at the summit, take a few steps off the edge, and float above the Alps.
 No experience needed, all gear provided.

 Winter activities

 In colder months, Gaisberg becomes a snow outing.
-Rent a toboggan, try the groomed winter hiking paths, or simply sit in a mountain hut with a hot chocolate and watch the snow settle on the Alps.
-The bus still runs, which makes winter visits as easy as summer ones.
+Bring a sled for some informal tobogganing on the lower slopes, try the groomed winter hiking paths, or simply sit in a mountain hut with a hot chocolate and watch the snow settle on the Alps.
+The bus still runs, which makes winter visits nearly as easy as summer ones.

 Gentle walks and nature